availproject/avail-rust/README.md

 Here is the list of available `just` commands (`just -l`):
 - build - Builds the sdk with all features permutations.
 Run this once you have done all the changes
 - build-book - Builds the book that contains documentation
 - build-metadata - Builds the metadata.
 Run Node before running this command.
-Make sure to read `METADATA_NOTES.md`
 - fmt - Formats the SDK using nightly cargo.
 Run this once you have done all the changes
 - lint - Runs clippy
 - lint-fix - Runs clippy --fix